rustyio/super-imap/README.md

 within seconds.
 SuperIMAP is especially useful for applications that need to react to email in real-time on behalf of their users.

-[FiveStreet.com](https://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past year.
-As of July 2015, we run a SuperIMAP installation that processes nearly 3 million emails per week for thousands of users.
+[FiveStreet.com](https://www.fivestreet.com) built SuperIMAP as an alternative to Context.io.
+It contains a subset of Context.io Lite API functionality.
+As of July 2015, the FiveStreet team runs a SuperIMAP cluster processing ~400k emails per day for thousands of users.

-SuperIMAP is an alternative to Context.io and contains a subset of Context.io Lite API functionality.
-SuperIMAP is written in Ruby on Rails and is open source under the MIT license.

 The following IMAP authentication methods are supported:

 + Gmail OAuth 2.0
 + Plain authentication (username / password)

+SuperIMAP is written in Ruby on Rails and is open source under the MIT license.

 ## Screenshot